Giant Ground Sloth Skull

 - Additional information

 Giant Ground Sloth Skull measures 30x15x18 inches.
 The Giant Ground Sloth Skull is Museum quality polyurethane cast made in USA.
+Skull cast from Original of the Royal Ontario Museum.
+2-part skull (separate cranium and jaw).
 Our precise skull can be used as a teaching tool, museum skull exhibit, home decor skull, or office decor skull.
-Skull cast from the Original of the Royal Ontario Museum.

 Edentate of the late Pleistocene.
 The original bones of the Giant Ground Sloth or Eremotherium mirabile were found in Florida.
 Ground sloths are a diverse group of extinct sloths, in the mammalian superorder Xenarthra.